 Radeon RX 570 8GB: All the Polaris GPUs with 8GB of GDDR5 memory (including the RX 590, RX 580 8GB, RX 570 8GB, RX 480 8GB, and RX 470 8GB) end up with relatively similar performance, depending on how well your card's memory overclocks.
 The RX 570 is currently the cheapest (theoretically), but it's not as readily available as some other GPUs, so look for any of the other Polaris 10/20 GPUs.
 Just don't get the 4GB models!

-GeForce GTX 1060 6GB: Mining performance is a bit lower than the RX 570 8GB, but power is well under 100W in our testing after tuning.
+GeForce GTX 1060 6GB: Mining performance is lower than the RX 570 8GB, but power is well under 100W in our testing after tuning.
 Of course these could be five years old cards by this point, and buying a used graphics card presents some obvious risks!

 Radeon RX Vega 56/64: Overall performance is good, and some cards can perform much better — our reference models used for testing are more of a worst-case choice for most of the GPUs.
 After tuning, some Vega cards might even hit 45-50MH/s, which would put this higher up the chart.
+Try to find a card for under $500, though.

 Radeon RX 6800: Big Navi is potent when it comes to hashing, and all of the cards we've tested hit similar hash rates of around 65MH/s and 170W power use.
 The RX 6800 is generally cheaper than the others and used a bit less power, making it the clear winner.
 Plus, when you're not mining, it's a very capable gaming GPU.